tanzu-end-to-end/tko-workshop/workshop/content/exercises/01-developer-self-service.md

 - A user from the organizations identity provider can be added with an email ID or an imported drop-down list.
 - Exit out of th wizard by clicking the `Cancel` button.
 - Notice the existing role binding given to the `Tanzu Dev user`

+Tanzu Mission Control has two methods to applying policies, they are applied in a hierarchy.
+The root of this hierarchy is the Organization in Tanzu Mission Control.
+Cluster Groups and clusters part of the groups are the second and third levels.
+So are Workspaces and Namespaces part of the workspaces.
+A policy applied at any level is carried forward to all other levels.
+Hence you might see Inherited Policies.
+Direct Policies can be applied to any object/level as well.
+Direct policies supersede Inherited policies.

+The access policies applied above to the Cluster Group `tko-psp-demo` will be applied to all the clusters that are added to this group later on as well.